omprakash-duraisamy/automobile-article-api/README.md

 # automobile-article-api
-this is a sample project for creating node js api
+This API is for Automobile-article app

+Please find the PostgreSQL DB scripts in the DBScripts.txt file